 Well Wishes: Cut out paper leaves and invite your guests to write short messages and well wishes.
 Collect the leaves in a brown paper bag, or have guests pin them to a hand-drawn tree.

-Invitations: Incorporate a leaf motif into your invitation design like this invite designed by Brown Fox Creative.
+Invitations: Incorporate a leaf motif into your invitation design like this invite designed by Belle Rose Designs.

 You could even toss a few leaves into your envelopes before you send off your invites.
 We recommend using paper leaves – real ones won’t travel well.
-Take a look at these colorful wedding ensembles:
+Take a look at these colorful wedding stationery options:

 A woodlands theme borrows some of the decorative elements of a foliage-inspired event, but with a few twists.